Dysth/Generations/README.md

 1. What is the bug?
 2. What are the steps to reproduce the bug?
 3. What version of Pixelmon and Forge are you on?
+4. Please provide any screenshots or crash reports if needed.

 ## Suggestions Format: